MischaU8/yumyum/unsorted/axis-view-construction-planes_Mb2SaWI6oXI.md

 Uploaded: 2023-04-26

-yum yum Floyd here with a quick look at the access view construction planes and plasticity when creating new geometry such as curves the curves will be positioned on the construction plane if you start drawing a new curve on a face
+yum yum Floyd here with a quick look at the access view construction planes in Plasticity when creating new geometry such as curves the curves will be positioned on the construction plane if you start drawing a new curve on a face